-5.3 Council Plan
+Council Plan

-The development and implementation of a domestic wastewater management plan aligns with objective 2 - a place to prosper of the Council 2017 - 2021 Plan.
+The development and implementation of a domestic wastewater management plan aligns with Strategic Direction 1 - Drive Stronger connections and places of the Council Plan 2021 - 2025.

-6. Sewerage Provision with the Municipality
+Sewerage Provision with the Municipality

 South East Water (SEW) is the service provider for water and sewerage services to properties within the City of Casey.
+South East Water is responsible for the planning and construction sewerage infrastructure.